pic

 Remark

 Julia uses 1 as an array's first index.
-This contrasts with many other languages (e.g., Python), where 0 is used as the first index.
+This contrasts with many other languages (e.g., Python), where 0 is the first index.

 Vectors